CARING FOR YOUR BEST MATE ON HOT DAYS

-Contrary to what some people may think you should NOT give your dog ice water or hose them down on a hot day.
+Contrary to what some people may think you should NOT give your dog ice or hose them down on a hot day.

 ‘This can’t be true!’ but trust me it is.

 The reason why is that when a dog experiences a cold sensation its nervous system sends signals to WARM the body, therefore getting the opposite result to what you intended.
-Sadly, dogs have died due to their owners kind intentions of cooling them down on a hot day.

 What you can do to be the best human possible for your best mate is to be prepared.
 SHADE and FRESH WATER are a no brainer but what are those little extras that can help?